avramovic/Vokativ/README.md

     Avram\Vokativ\Provider\VokativServiceProvider::class,

-Then, right below that, add the facade:
+Then, right below that, in the list of facades, add this:

     'Vokativ'   => Avram\Vokativ\Facade\Vokativ::class,